edthedev/edthedev.github.io/learn2code/index.md

 It has a Minecraft theme, stars YouTube celebrities, and has a plot.
 Along the way, kids get to control Steve while programming a robot ally to solve puzzles.

 Note that this is a two-dimensional game.
-For a full 3D experience, try out [MineTest with Robots](/blog/minetest/robots).
+For a full 3D MineCraft experience with programmable robots, try out [Luanti with Robots](/blog/luanti/robots).

 ## Code.org